sultansiddiqui1/NoteEase/README.md

-# 📝 Remix Notes App
+# 📝 NoteEase: A better way to take and store notes.

 A full-stack notes application built with **Remix**, showcasing core features like routing, data handling, and styling.
 Instead of using a traditional database, this project stores notes in a **local JSON file**, making it simple yet effective for learning and prototyping.